kszatkowski/HealthyMeal/.ai/implementation-plans/backend/recipe-generate-endpoint.md

 ## Notes

 - The `isAiGenerated` flag is automatically set to `true` for generated recipes
-- Product IDs in ingredients must be valid UUIDs pointing to existing products
-- Recipe names must be 1-200 characters
+- Recipe names must be 1-50 characters
-- Instructions must be 1-2000 characters
+- Instructions must be 1-5000 characters
-- Maximum 50 ingredients per recipe
+- The ingredients field is a single text block and cannot exceed 1000 characters

 ## Testing